 Workcamp is still going on but with Covid-19 we are going to have Workcamp here in our own town.
 This means that during the week we will stay at the church for food, fellowship, worship, etc. and do outreach projects in our community.
 Unfortunately that means that we won’t be able to go to Cedar point but Brian is looking into other options.
 This also means the price for Workcamp will decrease and the exact amount will be send out to parents soon.
-The deadline to join workcamp is June 1.
+Contact Brian for more details.

 MSM* UPDATES *Messiah Student Ministries

 From your phone's web browser go to (rmd.at/messiahst)

 Using the remind app add @messiahst to your class list

 For H2H updates also use @H2H2018

 Messiah Student Ministries Mission:

 Develop spiritual maturity in students; leading students to lead; bringing glory to God in all we do.